 Technically, no. YouTube’s Term of Service (ToS), for instance, states that users are not allowed to “access, reproduce, download, distribute, transmit, broadcast, display, license, alter, modify, or otherwise use any part of the Service or any Content except: a) as expressly authorized by the Service or b) with prior written permission from YouTube and, if applicable, the respective rights holders.”

 However, it’s not illegal to download videos for personal use – just remember you hold no rights over the videos you’ve not created.
-Therefore, you should abstain from sharing them as your own or distributing them in any other way.
+Therefore, you should abstain from sharing them as your own with the intent to profit or distributing them in any other way.

-You have multiple options: install a cloud hosting service such as Google Drive or Dropbox on both your computer and phone.
-Read on to learn of the others ways to transfer files from your phone to your desktop.
+- install a cloud hosting service such as Google Drive or Dropbox on both your computer and phone.

-3. Do I need one of these websites/apps for any video I wish to download?
+Do I need one of these tools for any video I wish to download?

 No, but to grab content from major streaming websites and others you’ll need to use one of the tools on our list.
 However, there are exceptions to this rule.
 For instance, TikTok allows you to easily download videos off the platform.